ririfka08/readmood/readme.md

 ReadMood is a mood-based book discovery web application that helps readers find books based on how they feel rather than relying solely on genres or popularity.
 Whether you're looking for a cozy fantasy, an emotional coming-of-age novel, or a dark academia classic, ReadMood recommends books that match your current mood.

-Unlike traditional book catalog websites, ReadMood focuses on the reading experience.
-Users can explore curated recommendations using mood and vibe keywords such as *cozy*, *dark academia*, *found family*, *female rage*, or *books like LOTR*.
-Each recommendation is carefully tagged to create a more intuitive way of discovering books.

 ---

 ## Features